dragos199993/react-add/readme.md

 Motivation:
 As React ecosystem does not have a CLI for creating components (like Angular), creating and configuring manual components might take more time than expected.
 This package aims for simplicty and uses familiar terms to configure a component and get started quickly.

+### Windows users
+_**Warning:** Currently this package is using unix subcommands and it will not work on Windows, unless you are using git bash or Ubuntu subsystem.
+In the future this will be improved and it will be avaiblable for windows terminal as well._

+### Features

   - Class component
   - Function component
   - Redux addition to class components